Kuadrant/authorino/docs/features.md

 The adapter allows issuing requests either by GET or POST methods; in both cases with URL and parameters defined by the user in the spec.
 Dynamic values fetched from the Authorization JSON can be used.

+POST request parameters as well as the encoding of the content can be controlled using the `bodyParameters` and `contentType` fields of the config, respectively.
+The Content-Type of POST requests can be either `application/x-www-form-urlencoded` (default) or `application/json`.

-A shared secret between Authorino and the external HTTP service can be defined (`sharedSecretRef` property), and the  service can use such secret to authenticate the origin of the request.
-The location where the secret travels in the request performed by Authorino to the HTTP service can be specified in a typical "credentials" property.
+A shared secret between Authorino and the external HTTP service can be defined (see `sharedSecretRef` field), and the  service can use such secret to authenticate the origin of the request.
+The location where the secret travels in the request performed by Authorino to the HTTP service can be specified in a typical [`credentials`](#extra-auth-credentials-credentials) field.

+Custom headers can be set with the `headers` field.
+Nevertheless, headers such as `Content-Type` and `Authorization` (or eventual custom header used for carrying the authentication secret, set instead via the `credentials` option) will be superseded by the respective values defined for the fields `contentType` and `sharedSecretRef`.

 ### OIDC UserInfo ([`metadata.userInfo`](../api/v1beta1/auth_config_types.go#L166))